oesteban/hcph-sops/docs/data-collection/scanning.md

 - [ ] While it is running, tweek the FOV for the next sequence.
 - [ ] Launch the fieldmap GRE B0 fieldmapping sequence `fmap_phasediff_gre`.
 - [ ] While it is running,
-    - [ ] Tweek the FOV for the next sequence.
+    - [ ] Adjust the FOV for the following sequence.
     - [ ] Verify that in the next sequence parameters under Contrast>Reconstruction the option `Magnitude et phase` is selected!
 - [ ] Launch the EPI BOLD B0 fieldmapping sequence `fmap-epi_dir-PA`.
 - [ ] While the fieldmap sequence is running,